jhandfield/photo-frame-appliance/README.md

 sudo chmod 644 /photos/*.jpg
 ```

-2. The slideshow will automatically start on boot, and **restart whenever new images are added** (30 seconds after the last file is added, to reduce disruptions if you're uploading a large batch of images at once).
+2. The slideshow will automatically start on boot, and **restart whenever new images are added** (debounced by 30 seconds to reduce disruptions if you're uploading a large batch of images at once).

+3. **HEIC files are automatically converted to JPEG** by the `photos-convert` service.
+The service runs continuously and converts all `.heic` and `.HEIC` files found in `/photos` to `.jpg` format.
+Original HEIC files are preserved to support tools like rsync for syncing external sources.

 ---